rogerdao/lettuce-wrapped-subtitle-generator/README.md

    ```

    non-English videos to English: be sure to specify using the `large` model, as well as translate flag.
+   the program will warn when not using `large` model for translation.
    language hint is optional.
    ```bash
    python cli.py "https://youtu.be/MwP4gqRys4c" --model large --translate --language ja
    ```

    example using a local video:
-   the program will warn you when you are not using `large` model for translation.
    ```bash
    python cli.py --video-path downloads/sample.mp4 --language en
    ```

-3. Play the video back using any video player of your choice and the generated SRT file.

-## CLI Usage
+## CLI Usage and Options

 `python cli.py URL [options]`